Harishn28/learnjava/SpringMVC_Notes.md

 ✅ Separation exists

 ❌ But you still have to manually handle:
-- Request mapping (/discount)
+- Request mapping (`/discount`)
 - JSON serialization
 - Error handling
 - Dependency injection
 - Bean lifecycle

-### 1. Layer Separation is Manual in Servlets
-- You can separate controller and service, but you manually manage request handling, mapping, serialization, and lifecycle.

 ### 2. Spring MVC Automates the Boilerplate
+Spring MVC provides:
-- Automatic request mapping via `@RequestMapping` / `@GetMapping` etc., no need to define each URL in `web.xml` as long as component scan is configured in DispatcherServlet.
+- Automatic request mapping via `@RequestMapping` / `@GetMapping`
-- Automatic JSON/XML serialization with `@ResponseBody` and Jackson.
+- Automatic JSON/XML serialization with `@ResponseBody` and Jackson
-- Dependency injection via `@Autowired` / constructor injection.
+- Dependency injection via `@Autowired` / constructor injection
-- Validation & exception handling via annotations like `@Valid` and `@ControllerAdvice`.
+- Validation & exception handling via annotations like `@Valid` and `@ControllerAdvice`
-- View resolution for JSP/Thymeleaf if needed.
+- View resolution for JSP/Thymeleaf if needed
-- Testability: Controllers can be tested independently of servlet container using MockMvc.
+- Testability: Controllers can be tested independently of servlet container using `MockMvc`

 ### 3. Convention + Ecosystem
-- Spring MVC gives conventions and a framework: less chance of “spaghetti code” even when multiple developers work on the same app.
-- Integrates seamlessly with Spring Boot, Spring Security, Spring Data JPA, etc. — something you would have to wire manually in pure Servlets.
+Spring MVC gives conventions and a framework: less chance of “spaghetti code” even when multiple developers work on the same app.
+Integrates seamlessly with Spring Boot, Spring Security, Spring Data JPA, etc. — something you would have to wire manually in pure Servlets.

 ✅ TL;DR:
-- You can achieve separation manually in Servlets, but Spring MVC:
+You can achieve separation manually in Servlets, but Spring MVC:
 - Reduces boilerplate
 - Handles JSON, validation, exceptions automatically
 - Provides dependency injection and lifecycle management
 - Makes your code more maintainable and testable
 - Integrates easily with the rest of the Spring ecosystem

 ---